How to Set Up a Custom Domain CDN for Google Cloud Storage

 To use a CDN and custom domain with the GCS bucket being used with WP Offload Media, you need to create a Load Balancer in your Google Cloud Platform (GCP) project.
 The load balancer is required in order to properly terminate HTTPS traffic with a certificate and then route the request and response via the CDN enabled backend, which in this case will be a GCS bucket.

 This guide assumes you’re setting up a load balancer for the first time in the GCP project that hosts your bucket.
 If you’ve already created load balancers and other related configurations in your project and want to re-use them, then please adjust these instructions accordingly.

-Give the new load balancer a short and relevant name, and then from the Backend configuration section select “Create a backend bucket”.
+Give the new load balancer a short and relevant name, then name the frontend IP and ensure HTTPS.

 The load balancer and certificate will start provisioning.